tinfoilsh/tinfoil-usage/README.md

-# vllm-metered
+# tinfoil-usage

-`tinfoil_usage.py` — the vLLM middleware that reports per-request token counts to the gateway.
+`tinfoil_usage.py` is a vLLM middleware that reports per-request token counts to the gateway.
 The gateway bills traffic it cannot read, so the inference server is the only party that can count tokens.
 It reports them on `X-Tinfoil-Usage-Metrics`: a response header when they are known up front, an